 What to do

-- Do not leave artworks in unventilated areas such as
+- Do not leave artworks in unventilated areas, such as cupboards

 - Use dehumidifiers to stabilise/lower humidity levels.